 When a bank makes a loan it splits zero into a fortune (money) and its equivalent debt.
 This process releases new spending power into the economy [and can produce] a burst of economic energy.
 Conversely when, at a later date, the money is recombined to annihilate the debt, both money and debt vanish and an equivalent amount of spending power, economic energy, is withdrawn from the economy.

 This analogy fails to explain whether or not economic “energy” is created through creating money (debt) because it doesn’t always work.
-For example, if the amount of money doubles, but everyone is already fully employed, no new energy would be created.
-All that new money would just cause prices to increase.
+For example, a monetary expansion can only create an economic stimulus during a recession when the creation of more money can get people to spend more and stimulate demand.
+On the other hand, if everyone is already fully employed, and the amount of money doubles, no new energy would be created.
+All that new money would just cause pointless inflation.

 Similarly, if new money is created and given to people who will hoard it, no energy will be released.
 That is what happened when the Fed nearly quintupled the monetary base by loaning over four trillion dollars to US banks.
 The banks just hoarded the money and zero energy was released (and zero inflation).
-Money/debt creation is only useful if it motivates people to do more work.
+Money creation ( = debt creation) is only useful if it motivates people to do more work.

-Every person’s debt is another person’s asset (savings) so we also need to look at the other side of debt forgiveness to see what happens to energy there.
-Eliminating someone’s savings could also increase work.
-For example, people who inherit great wealth typically work less as a result.
-Eliminating some of the financial savings of extremely wealthy people can increase their productivity too, depending upon the circumstances.
+Every person’s debt is another person’s asset (savings) so to see what happens to economic energy we also need to look at that other side of debt forgiveness too when debt/savings is destroyed.
+Eliminating someone’s savings can increase work by the formerly wealthy person due to what is called the income effect or wealth effect.
+For example, people who inherit great wealth or win the lotto typically work less as a result, and conversely, destroying the savings of extremely wealthy people tends to increase their desire to work and be productive too because they can’t just rely as much on their savings to support their lifestyle.